NOAA-GFDL/fre-cli/.github/pull_request_template.md

 ## Checklist before requesting a review

 - [ ] I have performed a self-review of my code
-- [ ] I wrote a test, if applicable
+- [ ] I wrote a new test, if applicable
+- [ ] I ran pytest and inspected it's output
-- [ ] I ran pylint and tried to address some of it's complaints
+- [ ] I ran pylint and attempted to implement some of it's feedback